Early Access

 - Matchmaking: Steam friend invites only — no public matchmaking

-- Saves: Host holds the save, one multiplayer save at a time
+- Saves: Host holds the save; co-op can continue later with the same party, but only one active multiplayer campaign at a time

 - Unlocks: Shared between solo and co-op — no re-unlocking needed